MicrosoftDocs/power-platform/power-virtual-agents/preview/configuration-authentication-azure-ad.md

 1. After the registration is complete, go to **Overview**.

 1. Copy the **Application (client) ID** and paste it in a temporary file.
-You'll need this in later steps.
+You'll need it in later steps.

 ## Add the redirect URL